MicrosoftDocs/visualstudio-docs/docs/python/selecting-a-python-environment-for-a-project.md

 1. In the **Location of the virtual environment** field, specify a path for the virtual environment.
 If you specify a name only, the virtual environment is created within the current project in a subfolder with that name.

 1. Select an environment as the base interpreter and select **Create**.
 Visual Studio displays a progress bar while it configures the environment and downloads any necessary packages.
-At this point the virtual environment appears in the **Python Environments** window for the containing project.
+At this point, the virtual environment appears in the **Python Environments** window for the containing project.

 1. The virtual environment is not activated by default.
 To activate it for the project, right-click it and select **Activate Environment**.